mwpowellhtx/perils-of-npc/README.md

 ## The Sane Domain Model

+Setting the stage for what's coming up, I need to cover the topic of domain model anemia.
+I am of the school of thought where I do tend to be extremely anemia-averse.
+I've experienced many projects in my career where this pattern has set in, and I've witnessed firsthand where concerns are duplicated and poorly maintained around the edges when core concerns could have been.

 Any time I talk about the [Domain Model] (http://en.wikipedia.org/wiki/Domain_model), keyword "the" used generously here, because "model" can mean a lot of things, usually it is in reference to